 What can you do to avoid potential bodily injuries and even possible death?
 Are you at the mercy of others or are there things you can put in place to lessen the dangers?
 Yes, there are things you CAN do to help.
 There are three things you put in place that will help dramatically.
 They are:

 Listen.
 Become a great listener.
 When the doctor or nurses give the patient instructions, listen carefully to what they tell the patient.
 Don’t stop there.
 Also pay attention to any other comments that are made to others in the area.
 If you have questions and the patient doesn’t speak up, talk for them.
-Ask the questions.
+Ask questions.
 Be sure you, and the patient, fully understand the instructions and observations made.
 Don’t let the physician or nurse leave the room until you are satisfied that your questions have been answered.

 Write.
 Once the doctor leaves the room, make complete and accurate notes.
-Watch carefully when the nurses or other medical check on the patient.
+Watch carefully when the nurses or other medical personnel check on the patient.
 If you notice any inconsistency or anything that doesn’t jive with your notes, talk to them about the notes you took from the physician’s visit.
 Keep close watch on what is administered or what care is provided and if it differs from your notes from the physician’s visit, speak up right then and there.

 Timing.
 As is the case with almost everything in life, timing can make all the difference.
 Over the years the healthcare industry has become just that – an industry.
 Lobbyists work hard to influence laws offering special protection to doctors and hospitals.
 One of those special protections is the reduction of time one has to pursue legal action for injuries or death due to medical neglect.
 It’s called the Statute of Limitations.
 If you don’t pursue legal action during that designated time period, you will have forfeited your right for any action for that bodily injury or incident…forever.